 This means that:

 - You don’t have a DMARC record in your DNS zone

-- The DMARC record might not be formatted correctly.
+- The DMARC record is not be formatted correctly.

 Let’s log in and add that DMARC record next.

 DNS is a set of instructions that tell servers where to find your site content, email mailbox, and more.
 To edit your DNS, you (or the domain owner) need to log in to the provider handling the DNS zone for your domain.

 If you’re not sure where it is, you can try:

 - Your web hosting control panel: If you purchased your domain and hosting as a package, your DNS is probably handled by your web hosting company.
 You’ll want to log into your hosting control panel and look for a menu called DNS or DNS Zone.

 - Your DNS registrar: If you purchased your domain by itself, the DNS is probably managed by the company you bought it from.